hezzi123/Drone-Simulator1/README.md

 in shortest way back home  - we cuculated the shorthest path by adding edges between the nearest points on the flight and using Dijkstra algorithm.

-in Direction -  to return home it chnges the angle between itself and the next point.
+in Direction -  to return home it changes the angle between itself and the next point.